 2. Explore the Plaza de Armas

-While you’ll walk through the Plaza de Armas on the free tour, you don’t have a whole lot of time to take it all in.
+While you’ll walk through the Plaza de Armas on a walking tour, you don’t have a whole lot of time to take it all in.
 As such, you’ll want to go back there on your own at some point for further exploration.

 Also known as the Plaza Mayor, this was the birthplace of Lima when the Spanish conquistador Francisco Pizarro founded the city in 1535.
 As per the order of King Charles I of Spain, the city was centred on a square-shaped plaza.